Reasons to create Your Living Legacy

 > Start with your own funny, sad, sweet, outrageous stories

-* Begin with just thinking of one year in your life – what memorable events happened?
+* Begin with just thinking of one year in your life – what memorable events

 * Within that event, what emotions, reactions, results happened?